marc2332/freya/crates/elements/src/_docs/events/click.md

-The `click` event will fire when the user clicks the element with the left-click.
+The `click` event will fire when the user clicks an element with the left-click.

 Event Data: [MouseData][crate::events::MouseData]